AZHANAMEEN/V-USB-for-AVR-Dx-family/README.md

   -- You can head over to the github page [DXCore GitHub Repository](https://github.com/SpenceKonde/DxCore) for arduno ide installation. which you can use the library with in arduino ide.

-  -- Now dial in your chip settings in dxcore options and choose youe chip and the 16mhz setting **for now** as 24mhz currently isn not working properly
+  -- Now dial in your chip settings in dxcore options and choose youe chip and the 16mhz setting **for now** as 24mhz currently is not working properly

   -- Just add the usbdrv folder to your libraries folder and you are good to go.